 Closer to Thanksgiving, this website gets a ton of hits and therefore can become unbearably slow or just unresponsive.
 The kind Plimoth Plantation people have allowed you to download the website to your own local computer or server so you get no delays or slow downs.
 Pretty nice, eh?
 Directions for this are at the link above.
 The download link for the guide is below.

 Technical Information: The download is in Adobe PDF and requires Adobe Acrobat to view.
-Download
+Download it free here.

 >> Download Now <<